Tina’s Stage 3A ER+ Invasive & Lobular Breast Cancer Story

-In my mind it didn’t really click, even though my mom has had breast cancer two times, but it was always a lump.
-So I just ruled it out for a little while.
+In my mind, it didn’t really click, even though my mom has had breast cancer 2 times.
+It was always a lump, so I just ruled it out for a little while.

 Another couple of months passed.
 Something happened with someone at work, totally unrelated to breast cancer, but it just made me take inventory of my own health.